tirth314/bosch-production-line-kaggle-/README.md

 # Bosch-production-line-performance
-This repo consists of the solution for the competition Bosch Production Line Performance from kaggle (Dataset Link -> https://www.kaggle.com/c/bosch-production-line-performance/data).
+This repo consists of the solution for the past-competition Bosch Production Line Performance from kaggle (Dataset Link -> https://www.kaggle.com/c/bosch-production-line-performance/data).

 The dataset is one of the largest datasets on kaggle in terms of features and hence it is processed and used in form of chunks